ThiagoBorges81/house_rocket/README.md

     • The seasonality influence the price of the property.
 The price fluctuates depending on the warmer or colder seasons of the year.

-**3. Solution plan**
+**3. Planning the Solution**

-There are three components in the solution that makes up the solution plan: the deliverable, the tools and the process.
+There are three components in the solution that makes up the solution plan: the deliverable, the tools used, and the process.
 Take a look below for further details:

 **3.1 The deliverable**